 Using the GeoLookup widget

-- Click the GeoLookup widget icon to open it.
+- Click the GeoLookup widget button to open it.

 When you open the Layer List widget, you will see that a CSV layer has been added.

-The widget does not work on devices which file system can not be accessed.
+The widget does not work on devices whose file system cannot be accessed.